-My dancing life began with Modern Dance at the Martha Graham School of Contemporary Dance at age 5, followed by a bit of ballet, which has continued to be one of my loves.
+My dancing life began with Modern Dance at the Martha Graham School of Contemporary Dance at age 5.
+This was followed by a bit of ballet, which has continued to be one of my loves.
 After no formal dance training for many years, I came across International folk dancing while at Antioch College and danced most Friday nights.
 I kept dancing IFD after my move to CT to attend graduate school.
 Then I discovered contra dancing in the mid-1980s and fell absolutely in love with the Celtic & French Canadian music.

-During these years of dancing I held other “day jobs” – Special Ed teacher and supervisor, Assistant Marketing Manager, Business Manager for a Marketing & Management Consulting Company, my own desktop publishing and consulting business – and eventually Dance Caller and Teacher.
+During these years of dancing, I held other “day jobs” – Special Ed teacher and supervisor, Assistant Marketing Manager, Business Manager for a Marketing & Management Consulting Company, my own desktop publishing and consulting business – and eventually Dance Caller and Teacher.

-I’ve led dance programs for homeschoolers’ groups, monthly family dances, and a whole bunch of what we call “Barn Dances” (a little of everything), as well as historical dances and balls for re-enactors and all kinds of other programs.
+I’ve led dance programs for homeschooling groups, monthly family dances, and a whole bunch of what we call “Barn Dances” (a little of everything), as well as historical dances and balls for re-enactors and all kinds of other programs.